The Kingdom of the Two Sicilies

 The National Anthem of the Kingdom of the Two Sicilies

-The Anthem of the Kingdom of the Two Sicilies was composed in 1787 by Giovanni Paisiello, on the orders of King Ferdinand IV.
-This piece of music, more than any other, symbolizes the feeling of the nation, strength and power and therefore justifies its adoption as the National Anthem of the Kingdom.
+The anthem of the Kingdom of the Two Sicilies was created in 1787 by Giovanni Paisiello, at the request of King Ferdinand IV.
+This piece of music, more than any other, represents the feeling of the nation, its strength and its power, and therefore justifies its choice as the national anthem of the Kingdom.

 History of the Kingdom of the Two Sicilies